nilium/opengl-core/README.md

 Once the functions have been generated, you can proceed to build and install the gem as per usual:

-    $ gem build opengl.gemspec
+    $ gem build opengl-core.gemspec
-    $ gem install opengl-0.0.1.gem
+    $ gem install opengl-core-1.0.0.gem

 Afterward, all GL enums and commands will be under the `Gl` module (note the lowercase L).
-Just `require 'opengl'` and you should be on your way.
-You do not have to statically link to the GL libraries, they will be loaded at runtime on first use.
+Just `require 'opengl-core'` and you should be on your way.
+You don't have to statically link to the GL libraries, they will be loaded at runtime on first use.

 Notes